biogeme.expressions

 And it is possible to also obtain the BHHH matrix.

-the_function = expr1.createFunction(bhhh=True)
+the_function = expr1.create_function(bhhh=True)

 the_function([1, 2])